32X

 The 32X is an add-on for the Sega Genesis video game console.
 Codenamed "Project Mars", it was designed to expand the power of the Genesis and serve as a transitional console into the 32-bit era until the release of the Sega Saturn.
 The 32X uses its own ROM cartridges and has its own library of games.
 It was distributed under the name in Japan and South Korea, Genesis 32X in North America, Mega 32X in Brazil, and Mega Drive 32X in all other regions.

 Sega unveiled the 32X at the Consumer Electronics Show in June 1994, and presented it as a low-cost option for 32-bit games.
 It was developed in response to the Atari Jaguar and concerns that the Saturn would not make it to market by the end of 1994.
-Though the 32X was conceived as a new, standalone console, at the suggestion of Sega of America executive Joe Miller and his team, it became an add-on for the Genesis which made the console more powerful.
+Though the 32X was conceived as a new, standalone console, at the suggestion of Sega of America executive Joe Miller and his team, it became an add-on for the Genesis that made the console more powerful.
 The final design contained two 32-bit central processing units and a visual display processor.

 The 32X failed to attract third-party developers and consumers because of the announcement of the Saturn's simultaneous release in Japan.
 Sega's efforts to rush the 32X to market cut into time for game development, resulting in a weak library of 40 games that did not fully use the hardware, including Genesis ports.
 Sega produced 800,000 32X units and sold an estimated 665,000 by the end of 1994, selling the rest at steep discounts until it was discontinued in 1996 as Sega turned its focus to the Saturn.

 The 32X is considered a commercial failure.
 Initial reception was positive, highlighting the low price and power expansion to the Genesis.
-However, later reviews, both contemporary and retrospective, were mostly negative because of its limited game library, poor market timing and its market fragmentation of the Genesis.
+Later reviews, both contemporary and retrospective, were mostly negative because of its limited game library, poor market timing and its market fragmentation of the Genesis.

 History

 The Sega Genesis was released in 1988.
-By early 1994, Sega had started to become concerned about competition from newer, more powerful 32-bit consoles, such as the Atari Jaguar and the 3DO.
-The Sega CD, a previous add-on for the Genesis, had not met commercial expectations, and the Genesis' successor, the Sega Saturn, would not be fully rolled out worldwide until late 1995.
+During its lifespan, Sega had heavily marketed it as a 16-bit console that was technologically superior to its competitors.
+However by early 1994, it was facing competition from newer, more powerful 32-bit consoles, such as the Atari Jaguar and the 3DO.
+The Sega CD, a previous add-on for the Genesis released in 1991, had failed to meet commercial expectations or meaningfully extend the Genesis' lifespan, and the Sega Saturn, its planned successor, would not be fully rolled out worldwide until late 1995.
 This left a nearly two-year gap that Sega worried would allow its competitors to gain traction.
-According to former Sega of America CEO Tom Kalinske, in regards to discussing about the longevity of the Genesis, "Initially, the argument was that we could get another year of life out of the Genesis before we had to introduce the Saturn.
+According to then-Sega of America CEO Tom Kalinske, "Initially, the argument was that we could get another year of life out of the Genesis before we had to introduce the Saturn.
 Japan disagreed with me on that, so as kind of a stopgap measure, the 32X came up."